pizza-cucina/pizza-cucina.github.io/_pages/menu.md

 ## Pizza

+Our pizzas are made fresh using only the highest quality ingredients and are baked to a perfect golden crust.

 | Pizza / Size | 10" | 12" (small) | 14" (medium) | 16" (large) | 18" (x-large) |
 |:-------------|:---:|:-----------:|:------------:|:-----------:|:-------------:|
 | Thin Crust                       | $10.60 | $13.70 | $15.70 | $17.70 | $19.90 |